luhrts/monitoring/README.md

 ## Errorlevel
 The Errorlevel is a value between 0.0 and 1.0 it can be any float value.
 They are further devided in 3 groups.
 Ok, Warn and Error states.
 Ok is between 0 and 0.35.
 Warn is till 0.7 and Error is till 1.0.

+## Aggregation Strategies
+When monitoring a Value, not all values are required to be transmitted.
+Therefore an aggregation Startegiy can be selected:

+- MIN
+- MAX
+- FIRST
+- LAST